I sat amongst Queens and Kings on Sunday, June 10th and I’m still inspired a month later.

 Nat: What do you believe contributed to your success?

-Nat: What do you believe contribute to your growth as a person and a professional?
+Nat: What do you believe contributes to your growth as a person and a professional?

 Shana: Wow, this is such a good question.
 I believe that my experiences and trials contributed a lot to my growth.
 It allowed me to become so much smarter and stronger.
 Each loss I took ( and there were many) I turned them into a lesson.
 I’ll never make the same mistake twice.